Is This the Key to Controlling Lupus?

 This article was originally published in the Northwestern University Feinberg School of Medicine News Center.
 It has been edited for the HealthBeat audience.

 Systemic lupus erythematosus (SLE or lupus), a chronic autoimmune disease that causes inflammation and pain in your body, affects more than 1.5 million people in the United States.
-With lupus, your immune system, which is meant to fight infections, attacks its own healthy cells and tissues.
+With lupus, your immune system attacks healthy cells and tissues.
 Scientists at Northwestern Medicine have discovered an imbalance of a molecule in the blood that drives the harmful immune response in lupus.
 Restoring balance of this molecule in the blood may potentially cure the disease.

 By identifying a cause for this disease, we have found a potential cure.— Jaehyuk Choi, MD, PhD

 Until this study, the causes of lupus were unclear.
-The disease can cause life-threatening damage to your skin and joints as well as internal organs like your kidneys and heart.
+The disease can cause life-threatening damage to your skin, joints and blood vessels as well as internal organs like your kidneys and heart.
+Because lupus affects many parts of the body, its impact on quality of life is significant .
 Existing treatments, which typically involve medication that stops your immune system from functioning (immunosuppression), can fail to control the disease and have an unintended side effect — reduction in the immune system’s ability to fight infections.

 Flipping Cells’ Identity